Building Compound AI Systems

 Building

-• Easy orchestration between components
+• Orchestrating interactions between diverse components

-• Testing and debugging capabilities
+• Ensuring efficient testing and debugging capabilities

 Optimizing

-Optimization in compound AI systems goes beyond the individual performance of models—it extends to managing the interplay between multiple models and additional processing steps.
+Co-optimizing System Components - Optimization in compound AI systems goes beyond the individual performance of models—it extends to managing the interplay between multiple models and additional processing steps.

 Deploying